ivanzud/github-runner-automation/README.md

 - **Zero manual runner setup:** Just add a repo with `runs-on: self-hosted` and it gets a runner.
 - **Easy scaling:** Add/remove servers in your inventory, and the system handles the rest.
 - **Web dashboard:** See all your runners, servers, and logs in one place.
-- **Safe and production-ready:** Uses systemd, SSH keys, and secure token storage.
+- **Beta quality:** This is still experimental—expect bugs and rough edges.

 ---